thefalc/generating-structured-data-from-openai-example/README.md

-# generating-structured-data-from-openai-example
+# Generating Responses in JSON with OpenAI

-Simple demo of OpenAI's JSON schema support
+Simple demo of OpenAI's JSON schema support.